 Our current Cell PouchTM clinical trials employ standard systemic immune protection regimens; however, the Cell PouchTM may also accommodate local immune protection of therapeutic cells.
-Local immune protection of islets within the cell pouch using technologies such as microencapsulation could result in a significant reduction or elimination of the need for antirejection drugs and their ongoing prohibitive costs, as well as associated healthcare costs related to side effects of these drugs.
+Local immune protection of islets within the cell pouch using technologies such as microencapsulation could result in a significant reduction or elimination of the need for antirejection drugs and their related side effects.
 In addition, local immune protection may provide a safer environment for the transplanted islets.
 The Cell PouchTM is believed to be an ideal environment to support microencapsulated cells as the encapsulated cells are housed within the vascularized tissue matrix allowing vessels to be in very close contact with the islets as demonstrated in our preclinical studies of encapsulated islets.